Add and manage products and categories

 - Visible: None

 Membership (Requires shipping field defaults to No)

 Advanced (Requires shipping field defaults to Yes)

+There are 2 types of billing methods that you can add to a product: one-time payment and subscription.
 You can configure the billing method settings within each product page.
 You can change the price, compare-at price, and product tax class.

 With one-time payment, your customers will pay one time to purchase the product.

 Note: The subscription billing method is only available once User Accounts is enabled on your site.